idAydinOrazbek/project-iteretion-1/README.md

 # Project Iteration 1

-## Description
+## 📌 Description
-This project is a simple Java console application created as part of Project Iteration 1.
+This project is a simple Java console application created as part of *Project Iteration 1*.

-The project simulates a basic online shop system and contains several classes that represent main entities and logic of the application.
+It simulates a basic online shop system with products and a menu-driven interface.

+---

-## Project Structure
+## 🎯 Project Goals
-The project follows a simple structure:

-- Main.java – entry point of the application
-- Product.java – represents product entity
-- Student.java – represents student entity
-- DB.java – handles database connection and queries

-All source files are located in the src folder.

-## Technologies
-- Java
+- Practice Java programming basics
-- IntelliJ IDEA
+- Understand project structure and packages
-- Git & GitHub
+- Work with Git and GitHub
+- Build a console-based application

+---

+## 🧩 Core Features
+- Display list of products
+- Buy a product by ID
+- Decrease product stock after purchase
+- Exit the application

+---

-## Author
+## 🗂 Project Structure
-Aydin Orazbek